Rodney Collin: The Fourth Way

 The conceptual foundations for this project are the Law of Three, arguably similar to the triad of Thesis, antithesis, synthesis of Georg Wilhelm Friedrich Hegel, and the Law of Seven, the idea that the notes of the Western musical scale encode universal stages in essentially all developmental processes.
-Collin unites both of these schemata geometrically using the enneagram figure.
+Collin unites both of these schemata geometrically using the enneagram figure.His master, Peter Ouspensky, claimed to have heard from Gurdjieff that "the Enneagram is the symbol of perpetual motion."
+Furthermore, that people are different because they receive different planetary energies.
+This is in the book "Fragments of an Unknown Teaching."
+Collin was the first to unite these two ideas: perpetual motion (i.e., planets in the Solar System) and typology, presenting his Typological Enneagram, which divided all people in existence into 7 human types of essence, according to the greatest influence of the planet in question.
+This Enneagram precedes Ichazo's Enneagram, dating back to 1952, as published in Rodney Collin's book, "El Desarrollo de La Luz" ("The Development of Light").

 Other work

 Collin's other work includes The Theory of Eternal Life, which uses some of the ideas of The Theory of Celestial Influence as a point of departure to formulate a theory of the cycles and potentials of souls, e.g. reincarnation.
 His works The Theory of Conscious Harmony and The Mirror of Light are more spiritual explorations of humanity: faith, acceptance and forgiveness in contrast to the philosophical scope of his earlier works.